“For I know that my Redeemer lives, and at the last he will stand upon the earth.”

 Georg Handel was a barber-surgeon in northern Germany in the 17th century.
 Barber-surgeons were physicians in medieval Europe who only performed surgery, often treating wounds from war injuries.
 Eventually, surgery and barbery became separate occupations.

 His son George did not follow his father into medicine.
-Instead George Frideric Handel followed his HEART and studied music and eventually composed his masterpiece , Messiah, first performed in 1742, and presented countless times since then.
+Instead, George Frideric Handel followed his HEART and studied music and eventually composed his masterpiece , Messiah, first performed in 1742, and presented countless times since then.

 Find Handel’s Messiah on iTunes.

-The HEART of Easter-watercresswords.com
+The Lyrics of Messiah

 The scripture references in this post are used as lyrics in songs from Messiah, including the song that brings the audience to its feet, Hallelujah.

-Text for “Hallelujah” comes from the book of Revelation in the New Testament.
+The text for “Hallelujah” comes from the book of Revelation in the New Testament.

-• Revelation 19:6: “Alleluia: for the Lord God omnipotent reigneth.”
+- Revelation 19:6: “Alleluia: for the Lord God omnipotent reigneth.”

-• Revelation 19:16: “And he hath on his vesture and on his thigh a name written, King of Kings, and Lord of Lords.”
+- Revelation 19:16: “And he hath on his vesture and on his thigh a name written, King of Kings, and Lord of Lords.”

-• Revelation 11:15 reads, “And he shall reign for ever and ever.”
+- Revelation 11:15 reads, “And he shall reign for ever and ever.”

 The kingdom of this world;